an22/cookie/cookie/src/main/cpp/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/an22/cookie/badge)](https://www.codefactor.io/repository/github/an22/cookie)

-Cookie is a simple 3D rendering engine which is started as project to develop author's skills at 3D rendering API's such as OpenGL, Vulkan, DirectX.
+Cookie is a simple 3D rendering engine which is started as project dir develop author's skills at 3D rendering API's such as OpenGL, Vulkan, DirectX.

 Still in development.